16 Problem Solving & Modeling

 The resulting mathematical equations should then describe the aerodynamic behavior of the flow of interest, at least within the bounds of the stated assumptions and approximations.
 The solution to these equations can proceed analytically, numerically, or both, hopefully giving an engineer the desired results.

-All practical problems will inevitably require some assumptions and approximations to allow solutions to be obtained, a common assumption being that air behaves as an ideal gas.
+All practical problems will inevitably require some assumptions and approximations to obtain solutions.
+A common assumption is that air behaves as an ideal gas.
 Other assumptions might include two-dimensional flow, steady flow, incompressible flow, inviscid flow, etc. However, all such assumptions must be justified, and such justifications often take skill and experience.
 Skill and experience are obtained through solving engineering problems, which first develops from diligently doing homework problems.

 For example, the figure below shows a hierarchy of aerodynamic methods that could be used to model the real flow, starting from lifting line theory, passing through lifting surface theory to a panel method that also models the effects of wing thickness, and finally to a full computational fluid dynamics (CFD) model.
 Each method is accompanied by a commensurate increase in fidelity and an increase in execution time and computational cost.
 Whether the problem is aerodynamics or otherwise, the idea is often to start with a more straightforward method to get some initial understanding of the problem at a relatively low cost and then progress to a more complex model with higher fidelity for the final calculations.
 For example, a CFD calculation may take up to five orders of magnitude more time and cost than the lifting line theory.